 This course will introduce students to educational activities suitable for children in art, music, movement, literature, and drama.
 It is designed for teachers, aides, parents and people who provide care for children ages two through eight.
 Students will gain an enhanced understanding of the interrelationship between creative arts and the self.
 Students will engage in creative and subjective responses to a variety of aesthetic experiences.

 CDV-126 Music and Movement

-1.0 Units / 1.0 hours LEC Credit course for grade or Pass / No Pass Learn songs, rhymes, musical stories and creative movement activities for young children.
+This course will explore songs, rhymes, musical stories and creative movement activities for young children.